Diagnostic and operative Hysteroscopy

 Diagnostic and operative Hysteroscopy: Hysteroscopy is one of the techniques responsible for visually examining the cavity of the uterus.
 This thing is only possible with a long and thin telescope-like instrument.
 This is usually supposed to be inserted via either cervix or the vagina.
 To get a magnified view of the cavity, at the termination point, a small video camera is being inserted.

-Many of our readers do not know that hysteroscopy can either be diagnostic and operative.
+Many of our readers do not know that hysteroscopy and Hysteroscopic Polypectomy can either be diagnostic or operative.

 Know the basics

 |When hysteroscopy is used only for viewing purposes, then it is known as diagnostic hysteroscopy.

 |When hysteroscopy is performed to carry out some kind of operation or medical procedure, then it is known as operative hysteroscopy.

 The operative hysteroscopy is also taken into account as MIP (Minimally Invasive Procedure) for those women who choose to undergo sterilization.
 Sterilization is one of the effective permanent birth control measures.